 The current Nil Rate Band is £325,000.00 per person, from which are deducted all gifts of over £3,000.00 per year in the 7 years before the deceased died.

-In April 2017, a new ‘Nil Rate Residence Band’ is being introduced, which may allow the deceased, depending on certain criteria, to pass on part of the value of their main residence at death to their children tax free.
+In April 2017, a new ‘Nil Rate Residence Band’ was introduced, which may allow the deceased, depending on certain criteria, to pass on part of the value of their main residence at death to their children tax free.
 This is in addition to the general Nil Rate Band of £325,000.00.

 There is no Inheritance Tax on estates passing entirely between married persons, Civil Partners or to charity.
 Depending on the circumstances, the surviving married person or Civil Partner can inherit the Nil Rate Band of the first to die to use in addition to their own Nil Rate Band when they themselves die.